zjhiphop/mac-flow/readme.md

 Useful and qucik Mac Apple Scripts
 ==================================
-> Sometimes small piece of work take up unnessary work time, such as add reminder flow: first you need to open reminder application, and choose a type, then set content and specify a date time.
+> Sometimes small piece of work take up unnecessary work time, such as add reminder flow: first you need to open reminder application, and choose a type, then set content and specify a date time.
 Normally it will spend 5-10s at least.
 So with the applescipt you can get it done in 1s.

 ### Supported